-The Company's contracts for hops are payable in Euros for German and Czech hops and in Pounds Sterling for English hops, and therefore, the Company is subject to the risk that the Euro or Pound may fluctuate adversely against the U.S. dollar, as has been the case over the last several years.
+The Company's contracts for hops are payable in Euros for German and Czech hops and in Pounds Sterling for English hops, and therefore, the Company is subject to the risk that the Euro or Pound may fluctuate adversely against the U.S. dollar.
 The Company has, as a practice, not hedged this exposure, although this practice is regularly reviewed.
 Significant adverse fluctuations in foreign currency exchange rates may have a material adverse effect on the Company's results of operations, cash flows and financial position.
 Currently, the cost of hops is approximately 4% of the Company's product cost.
 The cost of hops has greatly increased in recent years due to exchange rate changes and the rising market price of hops, and continuation of these trends will impact the Company's product cost and potentially the Company's ability to meet demand.
 The Company also buys some other ingredients from foreign suppliers for which the Company also carries exposure to foreign exchange rate changes.